Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Docker for ML
 **💬 Quote of the Day:** "The price of greatness is responsibility." — Winston Churchill

+## 📅 2025-06-09
+**🧠 Learning Topic:** Streamlit Dashboards
+**💬 Quote of the Day:** "'All conditioned things are impermanent' — when one sees this with wisdom, one turns away from suffering." — The Buddha